hemi0007/cryptowordhunt/README.md

 1. Go to your Supabase dashboard
 2. Navigate to Project Settings > API
 3. Under "CORS (Cross-Origin Resource Sharing)", add your production domain:
-   - Add `https://yourdomain.com` to the "Origins" list
+   - Add your `.replit.app` domain to the "Origins" list
-   - If you have multiple domains or subdomains, add them all
+   - If you have a custom domain, add that as well
-   - You can temporarily add `*` during testing, but make sure to remove it and specify exact domains for production
+   - You can temporarily add `*` during testing, but make sure to specify exact domains for production

 ### 3. Use the Correct API Keys